-Human population genetics seeks to understand the evolution and distribution of genetic elements within and between groups of individuals.
-Our lab’s research focuses on this analysis and includes the development of novel methods to make such inferences.
-Much of our recent work centers on inferring information about the ancestry of individuals and their relationships to others.
-We also consider the processes that shape genomes, such as that of recombination.
-Several of the methods we have developed are intended to apply to very large datasets that are now available, making possible analyses that were previously infeasible to do because of computational constraints.
+Human population genetics seeks to understand the evolution and distribution of genetic variants within and between groups of individuals.
+Our lab’s research focuses on this, with an emphasis on the development of novel methods capable of handling large samples.
+Much of our recent work centers on characterizing relatives, which are abundant in large datasets, including in several recently generated and other ongoing studies.
+We also consider the processes that shape genomes, such as recombination.
 A few projects we have completed are below.

 Relatedness inference: understanding current approaches

-Close and even distant relatives share long stretches of their genome identical through inheritance from one of their common ancestors.
+Close and even distant relatives share long stretches of their genome identically through inheritance from one of their common ancestors.
 These regions are termed identical by descent (IBD) segments.
 IBD segments give information about the likely the pedigree structure that a set of individuals are part of.
-At the same time, this pedigree often cannot be precisely identified, since, for example, a person shares the same average amount of IBD—12.5% of the genome—with his/her first cousin and great-aunt/uncle.
+At the same time, this pedigree often cannot be precisely identified, since, for example, a person shares the same average amount of their genome IBD (12.5%) with his/her first cousin as with a great-aunt/uncle.
 As a result, methods generally characterize individuals’ relationships into degrees of relatedness that represent a set of relationships with the same expected amounts of IBD sharing.

-We analyzed 12 methods for classifying relationships between pairs of samples.
-This revealed that the most accurate methods for inferring relatedness are those based on IBD segments compared to those that use allele frequencies.
-We also found, somewhat intuitively, that characterizing close relatives, such as parent-child pairs and full siblings, can be done accurately (>99% correct) by nearly all methods.
+We analyzed 12 methods for classifying degees of relatedness between pairs of samples.
+This study revealed that the most accurate methods for inferring relatedness are those based on IBD segments, while methods that use only allele frequencies are less precise.
+We also found, somewhat intuitively, that characterizing close relatives, such as parent-child and full sibling pairs, can be done accurately (>99% correct) by nearly all methods.

 Improved relationship inference using IBD sharing of sample ancestors—DRUID